 It’s best to wait until spring to cut back rose canes.
 Pruning in spring means any twig dieback will be minimal.
 If canes and twigs are shortened in autumn, deep frost will cause tip and cane dieback, and we’ll be left with an even smaller shrub in spring.
 Long, thin canes of tall shrubs and climbers can be staked and tied before the ground freezes to keep them from whipping around in wind.

 Like all shrubs and trees, roses require moisture in their soil during winter.
 Providing a good soaking before the ground freezes will see them through until the snow melts in spring.
-Spraying rose canes with an anti-desiccant product helps to prevent excessive moisture evaporation and sun scalding of the canes.
+Spraying rose canes with an anti-desiccant product helps to prevent excessive moisture evaporation and sun scald on the canes.

 Roses growing on their own roots may not require any further protection, but many of our garden roses are grafted plants.
 That means we’re dealing with the winter protection of two plants — the above-ground canes and the hardy root stock they’re grafted onto.
 The union of the two plants at the shrub’s crown is vulnerable, and should be carefully protected.
 The easiest and best method in our cold climate is to set the rose crown two to four inches (5 to 10 cm) below soil level on planting day.
 Some exceptionally frost-hardy roses, such as the Canadian Explorer and Parkland collections, are able to survive winter with no further consideration.
 But other shrub and climbing roses will benefit from the traditional hilling of soil around the crown to provide additional frost protection.